Austafjord

-Austafjord is a small village in the municipality of Nærøysund in Trøndelag county, Norway.
+Austafjord is a small village in Nærøysund Municipality in Trøndelag county, Norway.
 It is located on the island of Ytter-Vikna, approximately 30 km west of the municipal center, Rørvik.
 Austafjord sits about half-way between the nearby villages of Garstad and Valøya.
-Austafjord has a population of about 30, as well as a shop, a school, and a day-care center.
+Austafjord has a population of about 60, as well as a shop, a post office, a school, and a day-care center.
 Austafjord is the western terminus of Norwegian County Road 770.